t-reents/torch-sim/docs/reference/index.rst

 API reference
 =============

-Overview of the torch_sim API.
+Overview of the TorchSim API.

 .. currentmodule:: torch_sim